CareCloud, Inc. Declares Monthly Dividend of $0.18 (NASDAQ:CCLDO)

-CareCloud, Inc. (NASDAQ:CCLDO – Get Rating) declared a monthly dividend on Monday, May 8th, Wall Street Journal reports.
-Shareholders of record on Monday, July 31st will be given a dividend of 0.1823 per share on Tuesday, August 15th.
-This represents a $2.19 dividend on an annualized basis and a dividend yield of 9.56%.
-The ex-dividend date of this dividend is Friday, July 28th.
+CareCloud, Inc. (NASDAQ:CCLDO – Get Rating) declared a monthly dividend on Tuesday, May 9th, Wall Street Journal reports.
+Shareholders of record on Thursday, August 31st will be paid a dividend of 0.1823 per share on Friday, September 15th.
+This represents a $2.19 dividend on an annualized basis and a dividend yield of 9.59%.
+The ex-dividend date is Wednesday, August 30th.

 CareCloud Price Performance